360 Reporting: Data Guide

 Granularity and Grain

-- The Grain refers to what each row in a report represents.
-For example, if each row shows a unique RFI, the grain of the report is RFI.
+- Grain: The Focus of Each Row.
+The grain specifies what each row in a report represents.
+For example, if each row shows a unique RFI, the report's grain is 'RFI.'

 Joins